 Let us consider for instance the popular TB-tree, in which a leaf node stores only contiguous line segments that belong to the same trajectory and leaf nodes that store segments from the same trajectory are chained in a linked list.
-As a result, the TB-tree has high "temporal discrimination" (this terminology was introduced in [6]).
-Figure 1 shows a trajectory stored inside four leaf nodes within a TB-tree (each leaf node is shown as a bounding box).
+As a result, the TB-tree has high "temporal discrimination" (this terminology was introduced in [7]).
+Figure 2 shows a trajectory stored inside four leaf nodes within a TB-tree (each leaf node is shown as a bounding box).
 The curved and continuous appearance of the trajectory is because multiple line segments are stored together in each leaf node.
 By contrast, the R-tree simply stores in each leaf node trajectory segments that are spatially and temporally near each other, regardless of the individual trajectories.
-Figure 2 depicts an example with 4 segments belonging to 3 different trajectories that could be stored in a leaf node of an R-tree.
-For a distance threshold query, the number of TB-tree leaf nodes processed to perform the search could be arbitrarily high (since segment MBBs from many different trajectories can overlap the query MBB).
+Figure 3 depicts an example with 4 segments belonging to 3 different trajectories that could be stored in a leaf node of an R-tree.
+For a distance threshold search, the number of TB-tree leaf nodes processed to perform the search could be arbitrarily high (since segment MBBs from many different trajectories can overlap the query MBB).
 Therefore, the TB-tree reduces the important R-tree property of overlap reduction; with an R-tree it may be sufficient to process only a few leaf nodes since each leaf node stores spatially close segments from multiple trajectories.
-Also, results in [6] show that the TB-tree performs better than the R-tree (for kNN queries) especially when the number of indexed entries is low; however, we are interested in large MODs (see Section III-A).
-We conclude that an R-tree index should be used for efficient distance threshold query processing.
+For distance threshold searches, high spatial discrimination is likely to be more efficient than high temporal discrimination.
+Also, results in [7] show that the TB-tree performs better than the R-tree (for kNNsearches) especially when the number of indexed entries is low; however, we are interested in large MODs (see Section III-A).
+We conclude that an R-tree index should be used for efficient distance threshold search processing.